 The first time I spoke an editor at Psychology Today, and she offered me the chance to blog for them.
 I was really excited to start writing about what’s going on with parenting these days.
 How could we parent effectively with all the anxiety in our culture?

 But then she said something that surprised me.
 “This is going to be great,” she said.
 “We need a pediatrician to be telling parents it’s going to be okay so they can stop worrying so much.”

-The emotional cost of youth sports.
 When you think of youth sports what feelings come up for you as a parent?
 For me, as a parent and a pediatrician, it makes me feel tired.
 Don’t get me wrong, being active every day is important for kids with growing bodies.
 Yet for so many kids, youth sports is more a life absorbing career than the one hour a day of play pediatricians recommend.

 Every day in my pediatric practice parents ask me advice about screen time and social media.
 How much is okay?
 Is screen time bad for kids?
 Should parents try to control it when kids get older, or are the teenagers old enough that they should be managing it themselves?